greydevv/pyguardian/DOCUMENTATION.md

 foo(1)             # valid call
 foo("Hello World") # invalid call
 ```
-Multiple types for one parameter may also be specified by passing a `tuple`:
+Multiple types for one parameter may also be specified by passing a `list` or a `tuple` containing elements of type `type`:
 ```python
 @guard((int, float))
 def foo(x):